SedemDoku/Bookit/COMPREHENSIVE_DOCUMENTATION.md

 ---

-## Media Handling System
+## Media Handling System (Disabled)

 ### Overview

-The media handling system automatically downloads media files from URLs (Google Drive, email attachments, etc.) and stores them locally for reliable playback.
+Server-side media downloads/uploads are disabled.
+The application stores media as external URLs and renders via standard browser capabilities (e.g., YouTube embeds, direct image links).
+No local `uploads/media` storage is used in this state.

 ### Supported Media Types